NeelanjanaRai/2D-Barcode-Detection-and-Decoding/README.md

 This process is sometimes confused with **image classification** or **image recognition**, which aims to predict the class of an image or an object within an image into one of the categories or classes.

+# What Makes YOLO the right choice for this task?

+Some of the reasons why YOLO is right match:

+- **Speed**
+  YOLO is incredibly fast, making it ideal for real-time object detection.

+- **Detection Accuracy**
+  YOLO delivers high accuracy, identifying and localizing objects effectively.

+- **Good Generalization**
+  YOLO generalizes well across different datasets and environments, making it versatile and robust.